apostrophecms/apostrophe-redirects/README.md

 ## Changelog

-2.3.0: "Ignore query string" option for times when you'd like to match the URL regardless of the `?` and everything that folows it.
+2.3.0: "Ignore query string" option for times when you'd like to match the URL regardless of the `?` and everything that follows it.
 Thanks to Shaun Hurley for the contribution.

 2.2.0: Implemented polymorphic joins for internal pages which also makes it possible to configure your own pieces for polymorphic joins.